Fast facts on blueberries

 - 9 mg of magnesium

 - 0.24 mg of zinc

 - 9 mg of folate

-As well as anthocyanins, vitamins, and minerals, blueberries contain a diverse range of phenolic compounds such as quercetin, kaempferol, myricetin, and chlorogenic acid.
-These contribute to the antioxidant capacity of blueberries.
+As well as anthocyanins, vitamins, and minerals, blueberries contain a diverse

 The large quantities of bioactive compounds place blueberries high on the Aggregate Nutrient Density Index (ANDI).
 This index rates foods based on their vitamin and mineral content, phytochemical composition, and antioxidant capacity.

 Foods with the most nutrients per calorie have the highest rankings, and blueberries are placed among the top fruits and vegetables for nutrient density, with an ANDI score of 132.